BACK TO BASICS: Why Siloing Remains Important in a PageRank Toolbar-Free World

 In fact, in that same Webmaster Help video – within a minute of talking about the foreseeable sunset of the PageRank toolbar – Cutts actually encourages online marketers to continue to focus on the acquisition of high-quality external links, and to continue creating purposefully built internal linking structures that promote PageRank transfer and growth.

-So, with the principals that support PageRank alive and well – even in a PageRank toolbar-free world – how does one take Matt’s advice and build a purposefully structured website that deliberately supports theme relevance and PageRank transfer through linking?
+So, with the principles that support PageRank alive and well – even in a PageRank toolbar-free world – how does one take Matt’s advice and build a purposefully structured website that deliberately supports theme relevance and PageRank transfer through linking?

 We think the answer points back to our old friend siloing.